najoast/Akka.NET-Bootcamp-Lessons/README.md

 ## Code Style

 To make the code look more compact, I changed the code style in the tutorial to [K&R style](https://en.wikipedia.org/wiki/Indentation_style#K&R).
 However, if the statement before the `{` is split into multiple lines, I will revert to [Allman style](https://en.wikipedia.org/wiki/Indentation_style#Allman_style) to ensure readability.

+> [!TIP] The difference between K&R Style and Allman Style:
+> - K&R Style: The opening `{` is placed at the end of the line preceding the block.
+> - Allman Style: The opening `{` is placed on a new line, aligned with the block's indentation level.

 For example: